- Who is eligible for OCI?

 - The documents are not provided in the order they appear in the Checklist.

-- Proof that renunciation of Indian Citizenship has been completed.
+- LACK OF Proof that renunciation of Indian Citizenship has been completed.

 - Photocopy of Indian Passport for an adult applicant is not provided.